Vansh-Baghel/Java-things/Java_notes.md

 * **Break** the loop after the inner for loop if the swap didnt take place.

 ## Selection sort
-* It is not stable sortint algorithm.
+* It is not stable sorting algorithm.
+* Not a good method to use because there are 2 for loop running , and one swap function .
+Everytime it finds the max value and shift it in the end.
 * The best and worse case complexity are the same ie O(N^2).
 * Used to sort small arrays.
 * Make 2 functions to find the maximum number and to swap the numbers .